The best life advice I could give any Christian would be to avoid playing “King of the Hill” with four-year-olds during Sunday School.

 For some of us, the reason we don’t want to get off the sideline and be a light is because we just don’t care.
 How often do you think of others and their eternity?
 For 99% of us, the answer is almost never unless someone passes away.
 Maybe that’s the problem?
 We pass by hundreds of people each week, not even thinking about the bigger picture because we’re too busy wondering how we’re going to have time to pick up milk on the way home.
 What if we cared a little more about that person who we’ve worked beside for the past four years but have never shared Jesus with?

 Are we not aware that Canada is becoming a post-Christian culture?
 Our country is quickly moving away from Christian morals and the understanding of Christianity is basic at best.
 Today, many people are being raised without a Bible in their home, and all they “know” about Christianity is where the church may stand when it comes to same-sex marriage and abortion.
 What if they understood Christianity by the love of Christ and how we share it with one another?
-Why would anyone want to move away from that?
+Why would anyone want to move away?
 Christ’s love in action could change the life of the individual you walk past in your neighbourhood every week.

 Have we made our personal relationship with Jesus too personal?
 The fact that we can have a personal relationship with God through Christ is amazing, but how often do we keep this to ourselves?
 We personally know people who are hurting and need hope, but we don’t want to bother or offend them with Christianity so we do nothing instead.
 To make a difference, we must learn how to extend ourselves to others around us.
 Focusing on our own story might prevent us from getting off the sideline to enter someone else’s story.
 What if our personal relationship with Christ inspired us to help others develop a relationship with Him?
 Imagine how the lives of our classmates could be changed once they discover this hope in your school.